lpmi-13/homepage/_posts/2019-02-05-lora-pulse-counter.markdown

 The device can supply power to external pickups required to interface with different equipment.

-You will, for example, need to power a photodiode circuit in order to detect flashing LEDs commonly found on the front panel of electricity meters.
+You will, for example, need to power a photodiode sensor in order to detect flashing LEDs commonly found on the front panel of electricity meters.